Rent Free: BBC Choice, 27 January to 21 April 2002

 However it's never going to escape the fact that although it is quite entertaining, it's highly derivative and this always nags at you whilst you're watching.
 This is Friends Like These with board and arcade games.
 Simple as, really.

-N.B.
-Get Staffed - essentially the second series of Rent Free - was almost exactly the same show except the contestants were about five years older and the prize was to have home help of some kind (a chauffeur, nanny etc.)
+We've classed Get Staffed as being essentially the second series of Rent Free.
+It had a near-identical format, the contestants were about five years older and the prize was to have home help of some kind (a chauffeur, nanny etc.)

 "Text your mates"